Nkore History

 The town and district also have some "favourite children" from Janet Keinembabazi Kataaha Museveni, the president's wife and Uganda's Minister of Education and Sports; Maj Gen Mugisha Muntu, the President of the Alliance for National Transformation (ANT),; Justice Richard Buteera who is currently a justice of High Court of Uganda and, of course, President Museveni himself who was born in Ntungamo on 15th August 1944.

-n 2014 a museum opened in Ntungamo district exploring the history of the area.
+In 2014 a museum opened in Ntungamo district exploring the history of the area.
 Named the "Great Lakes Museum" (see link below) its aim is "to protect the rich heritage of the area for the benefit of the young generation and for tourism."
+It's well worth a visit especially for the outdoor artwork installations, and the cafe's pretty good as well!

 For more about life in Ntungamo today, check out the Lighthouse Project book below, a great insight into life in the town and its surrounding villages and the only book in the world to take place around Ntungamo itself.
 Well worth a read if you're interested in the area.